David-Cary/undoable-edits/README.md

 If you want to package multiple related changes under a single action, you can do so with an `UndoableActionSequence`.
 Those take in a list of undoable actions are their sole parameter, executing them in that order on redo.
 Undoing the sequence will undo each sub-action in reverse order.
 This is especially useful in editors where you might want a single "undo" input to revert multiple changes.

+As of 1.2.0, you create `UndoableTransformation` actions by providing a target and a callback to be peformed on that target.
+Said action will apply that callback and generate a list of subactions for that callback when redo is called.
+That subaction list will then be used by the undo function of the action.
+This gives the benefit of the above action sequence action, letting you trade having to manually specify steps for the overhead of a nested proxy to generate those for you.

 ## Proxies

 This library also provided proxy support for objects and arrays.
 These let will trigger the above actions for you when you modify the target via the proxy.
 They also report out said changes so you can capture them for an undo/redo control.